Financial-Times/asana-bot/README.md

 # AsanaBot

-A [bot](http://en.wikipedia.org/wiki/Internet_bot) for Asana that when assigned tasks it add those tasks to a corresponding.
+A [bot](http://en.wikipedia.org/wiki/Internet_bot) for use with [Asana](http://asana.com) so when tasks are assigned to particular users it add those tasks to a corresponding project and a comment to the origional task when done.

+* GraphicsBot -> when assigned adds tasks to the Graphics project
+* PicturesBot -> when assigned adds tasks to the Pictures project

 ## Setup